 Seizures: Caution should be observed if Mylan-Sumatriptan is to be used in patients with a history of seizures or other risk factors, such as structural brain lesions, which lower the convulsion threshold.
-There have also been rare post-market reports of seizures following administration of sumatriptan in patients without risk factors or previous history of seizures.
-(See ADVERSE REACTIONS, Post Market Adverse Drug Reactions, Nervous System Disorders.)
+There have also been rare post-market reports of seizures following administration of sumatriptan in patients without risk factors or previous history of seizures (see 8.5 Post-Market Adverse Reactions, Nervous System Disorders).